 They're A Phone Call Away

-First off, with technology constantly surrounding us it makes it super easy to keep in touch with family and friends.
-Skype, FaceTime and texting are just a few ways to do so.
-If you do get a bit homesick, send them a quick text or Facetime.
+Skype, FaceTime, texting, Snapchat .... there are dozens of ways to stay in touch.
+When you do get a bit homesick, send friends and fam a quick text or Facetime.
 There's free ways to keep in communication via WiFi or there's really affordable international plans if you want to text on the go as well.

 You'll Be Having SO Much Fun